itsVinM/itsVinM/README.md

-# 👋 Hello!
-I'm Vincentiu
+# 👋 Hello there!

-Here are some of the projects I have been working so far:
+Look here for some of the latest (and public) repo that I got:

----
 ### 🚗 Powertrain Data Analysis Tool
 <p align="left">
   <img src="https://img.shields.io/badge/Python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" alt="Python Badge">